Starting from:

 Day03

-Visit Godafoss, the picture-perfect waterfall, and continue to Akureyri for its charming downtown, museums, and the Lystigardurinn botanical gardens, a trio that ranks among the best places to visit in Iceland in the north.
+Visit Goðafoss, the picture-perfect waterfall, before continuing to Akureyri for its compact harbor, cultural sites, and the Lystigarðurinn botanical gardens, a trio that ranks among the best places to visit in Iceland in the north.

-Follow the Trollaskagi coast to the colorful fishing village of Siglufjordur for dramatic fjord views.
-Add tailor-made detours on the Vatnsnes peninsula to see the Hvitserkur sea stack, the ancient Borgarvirki fortress, and the Seal Center, with seals often spotted along the shore.
+Follow the Tröllaskagi coast to the colorful fishing village of Siglufjörður for dramatic fjord views.
+Add tailor-made detours on the Vatnsnes peninsula to see the Hvitserkur sea stack, the ancient Borgarvirki fortress, and the Seal Center, with seals often spotted along the shore, a combination you might also adapt when planning a North and West Iceland trip.

 x